 Evaluation of medical history, physical examination, urine test for the drug, and pap smear test are some initial tests for surrogates.
 Apart from these tests, blood tests are conducted to screen for serious infections.
 In some clinics, cervix swab tests are also conducted for checking gonorrhea and chlamydia.
 Following are some laboratory-based screening tests conducted in every surrogacy:

 - Human T- cell leukemia virus, type 1 (HTLV-1)

 - Hepatitis C

-- Blood group and RH factor analysis also a very important step in surrogacy screening apert from the evaluation of diseases.
-These blood tests are conducted for confirmation that the type of the blood of a surrogate will be compatible with the intended father or sperm donor for non-hazardous fertilization and attuned for the fetus.
+- Blood group and RH factor analysis are also very important steps in surrogacy screening apart from the evaluation of diseases.
+These blood tests are conducted for confirmation that the type of the blood of a surrogate will be compatible with the intended father or sperm donor for non-hazardous fertilization and attuned to the fetus.

-- Certain hormonal status including thyroid hormone and prolactin are also required to check in the surrogacy screening process.
+- Certain hormonal statuses including thyroid hormone and prolactin are also required to check in the surrogacy screening process.

-- Apart from the above mentioned generalized medical screening, Surrogacy agency and fertility clinical may include some additional medical screening for safety and better pregnancy outcomes.
+- Apart from the above-mentioned generalized medical screening, Surrogacy agencies and fertility clinical may include some additional medical screening for safety and better pregnancy outcomes.

 - the reason why an applicant to become a surrogate,

 - family support to carry a baby and quick recovery in the post-natal period

 Surrogacy requires complete physical, mental, and emotional dedication.
 Surrogates must realize these requirements at the very initial stage.
 Honesty and open communication can break any psychological barrier.
 Therefore, consultation with a psychologist has a great role in the surrogacy journey.